 Sabastian Sawe Makes History with Sub-Two-Hour Marathon at London 2026 as Peter Lynch Sets Irish Record

-Kenya's Sabastian Sawe has made sporting history at the 2026 London Marathon, becoming the first man to officially complete a marathon in under two hours in a competitive race, clocking a stunning world record of 1:59:30 β while Ireland's Peter Lynch shattered the Irish marathon record in a landmark day for distance running.
+Kenya's Sabastian Sawe has made sporting history at the 2026 London Marathon, becoming the first man to officially complete a marathon in under two hours in a competitive race, clocking a stunning world record of 1:59:30 β while Ireland's Peter Lynch shattered the Irish marathon record with a ninth-place finish of 2:06:08 in a landmark day for distance running that will be spoken of for generations.

 Background

-The sub-two-hour marathon barrier has been one of athletics' most coveted milestones.
-While Eliud Kipchoge ran 1:59:40 in the controlled Ineos 1:59 Challenge in 2019, that effort did not count as an official world record due to the use of pacemakers and other non-standard conditions.
-Today's performance by Sawe at the London Marathon is the first time the barrier has been broken in a fully competitive, record-eligible race.
+The sub-two-hour marathon barrier has been one of athletics' most coveted and elusive milestones.
+The quest captured global attention in October 2019, when Kenya's Eliud Kipchoge ran 1:59:40 in the controlled INEOS 1:59 Challenge in Vienna β a breathtaking performance that proved the barrier was humanly possible, but one that did not count as an official world record due to the use of rotating pacemakers and other non-standard conditions.
+Kipchoge's effort inspired a generation of runners and set the stage for the moment that finally arrived on the streets of London on 26 April 2026.

 Key Developments

-Sawe crossed the finish line in 1:59:30, surpassing the previous world record of 2:00:35 set by Kelvin Kiptum in 2023.
-In an extraordinary day for the sport, Ethiopia's Yomif Kejelcha finished second in 1:59:41 β also breaking the two-hour barrier and setting an Ethiopian record in what was also the fastest marathon debut ever recorded.
+Sawe crossed the finish line in 1:59:30, surpassing Kiptum's world record by over a minute in what was an extraordinary collective performance across the entire elite field.
+Ethiopia's Yomif Kejelcha finished second in 1:59:41 β also breaking the two-hour barrier and setting an Ethiopian record in what was simultaneously the fastest marathon debut ever recorded.
 Uganda's Jacob Kiplimo took third in 2:00:28, meaning the top three finishers all ran faster than the previous world record.
+Amos Kipruto finished fourth in 2:01:39, with Tamirat Tola fifth in 2:02:59.

 Why It Matters